Installation

 pipx install --system-site-packages .

-Permission for USB needs to be set as described below for Debian/Ubuntu
+USB permissions need to be set as described above for Ubuntu/Linux.

 python3 -m pip install cfclient